PoseLib/PoseLib/README.md

 3. Change upright solvers so that gravity is y-aligned (instead of z-aligned)
 4. Non-minimal solvers (maybe Nakano?)
 5. Weird bug with gp4ps and up2p which fail when compiled without -march=native on Ubuntu.
+6. Make sure solvers either consistently call output->clear(), or they dont.
+Currently it is a mixed bag.